 - 4 large hot green chilies, such as Anaheim or Chinese long green capsicum

-- 4 whole very small shallots (about 1 inch in diameter), unpeeled (see note above)
+- 4 whole very small shallots (about 1 inch in diameter), unpeeled (see note)

 - 5 medium cloves garlic, unpeeled